thursdaddy/appdaemon-scripts/README.md

 ### Structure

-I've initially opted to losely organize automations by trigger type.
+I've initially opted to loosely organize automations by trigger type.

 For example, `motion/` for motion sensors, `tags/` for NFC tags, `cron/` for scheduled automations, etc, etc.